-- Home Price Growth – Nationally the October year-over-year median sales price grew 3.8% to $255,400 according to the National Association of REALTORS®.
-This was the 80th consecutive month of year-over-year gains.
-Since I expect the pace of our market to downshift after the spring (with more balanced inventory than last year), I predict that national median sales prices will continue to grow but at a smaller pace – more like 2.8%-3.5% by year-end.
+- Home Price Growth – Nationally the October 2020 year-over-year median sales price grew 15.5% to $313,000 according to the National Association of REALTORS®.
+Due to buyer demand and lack of inventory, I expect the national median sales price in 2021 will continue to grow between 3.5%-4.0% in 2021.

 - Interest Rates – The Federal Reserve has indicated a long-term shift towards lower interest rates to bolster the economy.
 This is keeping buyer demand high and is putting further pressure on inventory due to homeowners opting to refinance and stay put.
 According to Freddie Mac, the average mortgage rate for a 30-year fixed rate mortgage began 2020 at 3.72% and reached 2.71% the week ending 12/10/2020.
 This is the historic low.